Credit by Demonstrated Mastery

 What is CDM?

-Students are able to earn credit for a course without spending a set number of seat hours taking the course in a classroom.
+High school and middle school students are able to earn credit for some courses without spending a set number of seat hours taking the course in a classroom.
 Under the state's Credit by Demonstrated Mastery (CDM) option, uniquely qualified students may "test out" or bypass a course if they have already mastered the content.
 The CDM program provides another opportunity for students to learn new content and challenge themselves with the next level of rigor in a subject and is available to all students in NC under State Board of Education policy SBE-GCS-M-001, Section 13.
 This option is not designed to replace existing accelerated pathways, such as the Academically and Intellectually Gifted (AIG) programs.

 Who Can I Contact?